Skip to main content

 What Happens

 Each test context builder creates an isolated environment with mocked authentication, configurable environment variables, HTTP interception, and dispatch recording.
-Tests run against real PostgreSQL when needed via embedded or isolated databases.
-No global state pollution between tests.
+Tests run against real PostgreSQL when needed via testcontainers or an explicit TEST_DATABASE_URL.
+This avoids global state pollution between tests.

 Test Contexts